-We recently launched the Southend Business and Community Charter, an initiative we are working on with local authorities and other organisations to encourage businesses to get more involved in their local communities, and celebrate and acknowledge those that do via a rolling awards system.
+In 2014, we launched the Southend Business and Community Charter, an initiative working with local authorities and other organisations to encourage businesses to get more involved in their local communities, and celebrate and acknowledge those that do via a rolling awards system.
 What has been an absolutely amazing discovery is the number of businesses that do get involved in a variety of different ways, but so often completely under the radar.

 Is it the natural English reserve that stops business owners and directors shouting about the good work they are doing?
 Apparently, some people even feel it’s morally wrong to be promoting their business on the back of their “good deeds.”
 Others are frightened of being accused of greenwashing – and others just haven’t thought about it or haven’t got round to doing anything about it.